juanalonso/DDSP-singing-experiments-old/README.md

 # DDSP singer
-Notebooks and datasets for the Sound and Music Computing 9 semester project Autumn 2020 - Aalboor University, Copenhagen
+Notebooks and datasets for the Sound and Music Computing 9 semester project

+Autumn 2020 - Aalborg University, Copenhagen